chessbr/shuup-shipping-simulator/README.md

 License
 -------

-Shuup Boleto is published under the GNU Affero General Public License, version 3 (AGPLv3) (see the [LICENSE](LICENSE) file).
+Shuup Shipping Simulator is published under the GNU Affero General Public License, version 3 (AGPLv3) (see the [LICENSE](LICENSE) file).